-Shipyard - Integrated marketing agency in the U.S
+The Shipyard - Integrated marketing agency in the U.S

-- Shipyard's revenue and EBITDA have improved in 2024 relative to the same period in 2023.
-Due to a change in estimate that resulted in an adjustment to Shipyard's discount rate, the fair value of the preferred investment has increased by US\$0.6 million in Q1 2024.
-The resulting fair value of the total Shipyard investment at March 31, 2024 is US\$60.1 million. - Subsequent to Q1 2024, Alaris contributed an additional US\$5.5 million of preferred equity into Shipyard at an initial yield of 14% as a result of the Shipyard achieving certain financial thresholds, as agreed upon in Alaris' initial investment in Shipyard in Q3 2023.
+• The Shipyard's revenue and EBITDA have improved in 2024 relative to the same period in 2023.
+Due to a change in estimate that resulted in an adjustment to The Shipyard's discount rate, the fair value of the preferred investment has increased by US\$0.6 million during the six months ended June 30, 2024.